-Bushnell knows outdoor optics, whenever they're the best rangefinder, binoculars or hunting rifle scope, and their Banner 3-9x40 was obviously built for hunters on a shoestring budget.
+Bushnell knows outdoor optics, whenever they're rangefinder, binoculars or hunting rifle scope, and their Banner 3-9x40 was obviously built for hunters on a shoestring budget.
 Don’t let the price tag fool you.
 The Bushnell Banner may be cheap in price, but definitely not in quality.
 This scope has multi coated optics, a fast focus eyepiece, and it delivers waterproof, fogproof, and shockproof performance.

 Monstrum 2-7x32mm AO Rifle Scope